rolsdorph/bubbles/README.md

 ```

 ### Building the frontend
-I tried to avoid having a toolchain (hence the lack of Typescript), but ended up wanting to use React (and its JSX-based templates) for the settings modal.
-This means you'll have to compile the client source files (it also means I should convert the whole thing to Typescript now).
-I recommend using babel and `---watch` in order to automatically recompile when you make a change:
+The frontend uses Webpack to manage the Bootstrap and React dependencies.
+Webpack, in turn, delegates to Babel in order to preprocess the React JSX.
+For development, I recommend:

 ```
 cd frontend
 npm install # only first time
-npx babel --watch --presets react-app/prod --out-dir out src
+npx webpack --watch
 ```

-This will compile every JavaScript file in `frontend/src` into `frontend/out`.
+This will compile every necessary file from `frontend/src` into `frontend/out/bundle.js`.

 After this, open [index.html](frontend/index.html) in a browser to run the application.
 I recommend using some sort of auto-reload functionality for index.html as well (for example, [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VSCode).